Dr. Fredrick Echols discusses Measles

 The CDC recommends two doses:

-Two doses of the MMR vaccine are about 97% effective at preventing measles infection (CDC, 2023).
+Remarkably, two doses of the MMR vaccine prevent measles infection with about 97% effectiveness (CDC, 2023).

 Key prevention tips:

-If exposed, contact your healthcare provider immediately, especially if you are pregnant, have a weakened immune system, or are unsure if you are fully vaccinated for measles.
+• Contact your healthcare provider immediately if exposed, especially if you are pregnant, have a weakened immune system, or feel unsure about your vaccination status.

 What To Do If You Have Been Exposed